Albert-Ma/COSTA/README.md

 ## Fine-tuning
 Our fine-tunning code is based on the [texttron](https://github.com/texttron/tevatron) toolkit.

-See [README.md](./scripts/msmarco-passage-ranking/README.md) for training on passage retrieval datasets.
+See [README.md](./scripts/msmarco-passage-ranking/README.md) for fine-tuning COSTA on passage retrieval datasets.

-See [README.md](./scripts/msmarco-document-ranking/README.md) for training on document retrieval datasets.
+See [README.md](./scripts/msmarco-document-ranking/README.md) for fine-tuning COSTA on document retrieval datasets.

 ## Fine-tuning Results